haseebanwar/create-react-pkg/README.md

 ### Installing a Dependency

-The generated project includes `react` and `react-dom` as development dependencies along with the scripts used by Create React Package.
+The generated project includes `react` and `react-dom` along with the scripts used by Create React Package as Development Dependencies.

-You may install other dependencies, for example Material UI
+You may install other dependencies, for example Material UI:

 ```sh
 npm install @mui/material -D
 ```

-Since you are building a library, it is a very good chance that you need that dependency as a development dependency because the consumer of your library will probably have it installed already.
+Since you are building a library, you probably need to install Material UI or other related frameworks as dev dependencies.
+It is responsibility of the app consuming your library to install those dependencies installed.

-This leads us to next section
+To do this, it is important that you define these dependencies as external dependencies.

 ### Managing External Dependencies

-External dependencies are those that should not be included in your bundled code.
-To specifiy external deps, add them to `peerDependencies` key in your package.json
+External dependencies are those that should not be included in the bundled code of your library and should by installed by the consumer of your library.

+To specifiy external dependencies, add them to `peerDependencies` key in your package.json

 ```json
 "peerDependencies": {